compiler-research/compiler-research.github.io/_pages/automatic_differentiation.md

    ![Forward Mode](/images/ForwardAccumulationAutomaticDifferentiation.png)

-  - Reverse Mode: starts at the output node of the graph and moves backward towards all the input nodes.
+  - Reverse Mode, Adjoint Mode: starts at the output node of the graph and moves backward towards all the input nodes.
 For every node, it merges all paths that originated at that node.
 It tracks how every node affects one output.
 Hence, it calculates the derivative of a single output with respect to all inputs